 The server plane set that is roughly based on the plane's historical appearance on the battlefield, so you will have contemporary axis planes vs. allied planes.
-The set is rotated (advanced in time) once a week.
+The set is rotated (advanced in time) periodically.

 A maximum of 2 battles are randomly picked from the possible ones to keep the mission size down.
 For every one of those 2 battles, the nearest airfields (from both sides) are taken into the mission, then depots, then factories.
 If it happens that tank base has its tanks rolling, or the airfield is enabled for capture (as described earlier), and we hit the mission time limit, then they are automatically taken to the next mission.

 Normally mission goes in ~6h cycles (from approximately dawn -> mid day and afternoon -> dusk) reloading in between.
 Reloading doesn't reset the map situation, but is saved, so the war can wage infinitely in theory.
 The season changes after every 2 missions (summer -> summer -> autumn -> autumn -> winter -> winter and so on...).
 The weather is randomized for every mission, meaning cloud types and heights, wind strength and direction, and precipitation all change for every mission.